enkidevs/curriculum/web/html/global-attributes/intro-global-attributes.md

 ## Content

 Most HTML elements have attributes specific to them.
-However, there is a set of attributes called “Global Attributes” which are shared among all HTML elements.
+However, there is a set of attributes called "Global Attributes" which are shared among all HTML elements.

 We will cover the 4 most used global attributes in this insight.
 Those are: `class`, `id`, `style` and `title`.